Antioxidants Health Benefits: Aging, Longevity and Diet

-Aging of course happens daily.
-Aside from the changes found in our physical appearance: gray hair, yellowing teeth, wrinkled skin, vision problems and brittle bones, the body also begins to lose effective functions in the brain and heart.
+Aging, of course, happens daily.
+Aside from the changes found in our physical appearance: gray hair, yellowing teeth, wrinkled skin, vision problems and brittle bones, the body also begins to lose useful functions in the brain and heart.
 As we age, we tend to develop and become more susceptible to arthritis, osteoporosis, memory loss, heart disease, fluctuations of blood pressure and even cancer.
-These problems together with a wider waistline can induce a diagnosis of metabolic syndrome.
+These problems together with a broader waistline can induce a diagnosis of metabolic syndrome.

-The years of an unhealthy diet can begin to take a toll and as our body loses resiliency, we begin to see cases of inflammation and a weakened immune system.
+The years of an unhealthy diet can begin to take a toll, and as our body loses resiliency, we start to see cases of inflammation and a weakened immune system.

 Before you throw your hands up in the air and succumb to unhealthy aging, there are some alternatives.
 Although were are not granted the time traveling luxury of starting all over again, we can begin each day with a healthy lifestyle and diet.

 Antioxidants: Foods or Supplements?

 We can all benefit from taking a multivitamin.
 However, a diet rich in all of our necessary nutrients is best.
 Although it is not always easy to attain all of the nutrients, we can begin to include these antioxidant-rich foods in our diet and supplement as needed.
 Always consult a physician about your consumption of supplements.

 Incidentally, the American Heart Association does not recommend using antioxidant supplements.
 Instead, the AHA suggests a diet rich in a variety of healthy foods found in the primary food groups.